ethanny2/photogram/README.md

         app.js
 ```

 ## Background
-The concept for this project was to go beyond the usual React demo applications that  recreate the web app of some popular service such as Netlifx, AirBnb , Instagram etc... but without having any real functionality.
+The concept for this project was to go beyond the usual React demo applications that recreate the web app of some popular service such as Netflix, Airbnb, and Instagram etc...
+But without having any real functionality.
 Photogram aims to replicate most features found in the official Instagram web application while supplementing it with features/improvements that could be incorporated into the offical Instagram web application.

 ## Features
 - Sign Up / Login with persistence through Firebase Auth